lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 **RPretribution** _(18-Aug-18 03:26 PM)_

 > Can she even go into a coma?
-She’s a plant...
+She's a plant...

 _Garrick considers the logistics of this, sticking the tip of his pinky finger in his mouth._